shayan-taheri/sqlinstaller/README.md

 # Chapter 2 – Running

-Once the script directory tree is located on the target machine, you will logon locally and open a command prompt or add a pre-post build command in Visual Studio.
-Note that the path to .nuget may differ between environments.
+Once the script directory tree is located on the target machine, you will logon locally and open a command prompt or add a pre-post build command in your IDE (e.g. Visual Studio). __Note__ that the path to .nuget may differ between environments.
 For example:

 > __Visual Studio / Windows (pre-post build)__
 > dotnet "$(USERPROFILE)\.nuget\packages\jobtech.sqlinstaller\2.0.1\tools\netcoreapp2.2\SqlInstaller.dll" "$(ProjectDir)\sqlinstaller.$(Configuration).xml"

 > __Command Line MacOS or Linux__
-> dotnet ${env:Home}/.nuget/packages/jobtech.sqlinstaller/2.0.1/tools/netcoreapp2.2/SqlInstaller.dll
+> dotnet ~/.nuget/packages/jobtech.sqlinstaller/2.0.1/tools/netcoreapp2.2/SqlInstaller.dll /d=MyDatabase /conn="$CONNECTIONSTRING"

 During execution, the tool obtains its parameters through a special XML file or through command-line options or a combination of both XML file and command-line options.
 By default it will look for a file called _sqlinstaller.xml_ in the current working directory.
 You can specify